metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v1_manifest.md

 - `admission` (Boolean) Admission controls if rules are applied during admission.Optional.
 Default value is 'true'.
 - `apply_rules` (String) ApplyRules controls how rules in a policy are applied.
 Rule are processed inthe order of declaration.
 When set to 'One' processing stops after a rule hasbeen applied i.e. the rule matches and results in a pass, fail, or error.
 Whenset to 'All' all rules in the policy are processed.
 The default is 'All'.
 - `background` (Boolean) Background controls if rules are applied to existing resources during a background scan.Optional.
 Default value is 'true'.
 The value must be set to 'false' if the policy ruleuses variables that are only available in the admission review request (e.g. user name).
-- `failure_policy` (String) FailurePolicy defines how unexpected policy errors and webhook response timeout errors are handled.Rules within the same policy share the same failure behavior.This field should not be accessed directly, instead 'GetFailurePolicy()' should be used.Allowed values are Ignore or Fail.
-Defaults to Fail.
+- `failure_policy` (String) Deprecated, use failurePolicy under the webhookConfiguration instead.
 - `generate_existing` (Boolean) Deprecated, use generateExisting under the generate rule instead
 - `generate_existing_on_policy_update` (Boolean) Deprecated, use generateExisting instead
-- `mutate_existing_on_policy_update` (Boolean) MutateExistingOnPolicyUpdate controls if a mutateExisting policy is applied on policy events.Default value is 'false'.
+- `mutate_existing_on_policy_update` (Boolean) Deprecated, use mutateExistingOnPolicyUpdate under the mutate rule instead
 - `rules` (Attributes List) Rules is a list of Rule instances.
 A Policy contains multiple rules andeach rule can validate, mutate, or generate resources. (see [below for nested schema](#nestedatt--spec--rules))
 - `schema_validation` (Boolean) Deprecated.
 - `use_server_side_apply` (Boolean) UseServerSideApply controls whether to use server-side apply for generate rulesIf is set to 'true' create & update for generate rules will use apply instead of create/update.Defaults to 'false' if not specified.
 - `validation_failure_action` (String) ValidationFailureAction defines if a validation policy rule violation should blockthe admission review request (enforce), or allow (audit) the admission review requestand report an error in a policy report.
 Optional.Allowed values are audit or enforce.
 The default value is 'Audit'.
 - `validation_failure_action_overrides` (Attributes List) ValidationFailureActionOverrides is a Cluster Policy attribute that specifies ValidationFailureActionnamespace-wise.
 It overrides ValidationFailureAction for the specified namespaces. (see [below for nested schema](#nestedatt--spec--validation_failure_action_overrides))
-- `webhook_configuration` (Attributes) WebhookConfiguration specifies the custom configuration for Kubernetes admission webhookconfiguration.Requires Kubernetes 1.27 or later. (see [below for nested schema](#nestedatt--spec--webhook_configuration))
+- `webhook_configuration` (Attributes) WebhookConfiguration specifies the custom configuration for Kubernetes admission webhookconfiguration. (see [below for nested schema](#nestedatt--spec--webhook_configuration))
-- `webhook_timeout_seconds` (Number) WebhookTimeoutSeconds specifies the maximum time in seconds allowed to apply this policy.After the configured time expires, the admission request may fail, or may simply ignore the policy results,based on the failure policy.
-The default timeout is 10s, the value must be between 1 and 30 seconds.
+- `webhook_timeout_seconds` (Number) Deprecated, use webhookTimeoutSeconds under webhookConfiguration instead.

 <a id="nestedatt--spec--rules"></a>
 ### Nested Schema for `spec.rules`